 Any Large size Eboya fountain pen, such as the Kyouka Large Tanshin Red and Ricchiku Large Kaze Blue-Green seen here, can be fitted with a 14k solid gold Fine nib which can be given the Spencerian modification.
 While this nib as not as innately well-suited for the Spencerian modification as the Pilot and Omas nibs referenced above, Eboya's hand-crafted ebonite pens offer distinctive designs and a superb writing experience.
 The Kyouka Large is $499, and the Ricchiku Large $519, with the Spencerian customization adding an additional $110 to the cost of either pen.
 Please note that the nibs for Eboya Medium and Small size pens are not as suitable for the Spencerian modification and are subject to the caveats immediately below.

-While many other pens we carry, including some offerings from Aurora, Bexley, Pelikan, Platinum, and Sailor, are sold with 14k nibs which can then be ground to needlepoint and given some added flex, we do not consider these pen and nib combinations the best possible candidates for the Spencerian customization.
+While many other pens we carry, including some offerings from Aurora, Bexley, Pelikan, Platinum, and Sailor, are sold with 14k nibs which can then be ground to needlepoint and given some added flex, these nibs are less inherently suitable for this combination of modifications and do not result in a true Spencerian customization.
 Size and rigidity of the original nib and the deepness of inscriptions in the nib face are among the factors affecting the suitability of any given nib for the Spencerian customization.

-While John will regrind to needlepoint and add flex to the extent possible on such a nib when requested, please note that we consider this an approximation rather than the true Spencerian customization.
+While we will regrind to needlepoint and add flex to the extent possible on such a nib when requested, please note that this Needle and Flex customization is an approximation rather than the true Spencerian modification.
 Please note as well that the Spencerian cannot be performed at all on any pen with an 18k, 21k, or steel nib.
-The price for regrinding to needlepoint and adding flex on any pen or nib unit other than the specific Pilot, Omas, Nakaya, and Eboya models indicated above is $130.00.
+The price for Needle and Flex on any pen or nib unit other than the specific Pilot, Omas, Nakaya, and Eboya models indicated above is $130.00.

 Using the Spencerian Customization